MbetterLife-dsp/Development-of-binaural-renderer-for-a-wide-range-of-3D-Audio-applications-in-real-time/README.md

     ![image](https://user-images.githubusercontent.com/86009768/136412229-75e9987e-5841-4a6e-bb53-2883d90776cd.png)

-      Where 𝑁_𝑓𝑓𝑡^𝐷𝐸 (𝑏) is the maximum FFT size.
+      Where 𝑁_𝑓𝑓𝑡^max (𝑏) is the maximum FFT size.
 Then the number of blocks per band is determined as

       ![image](https://user-images.githubusercontent.com/86009768/136411886-e740d9de-0525-42d6-a1e3-d2c23d521405.png)